 2 - The Navigation > Categories sub-tab

-- Drop-down menus: if your blog has child categories and you want them to appear automatically, you can enable this option.
+- Drop-down menus: If your blog has child categories and you want them to appear automatically, you can enable this option.

 - Save: Don't forget to save your changes.

 Did you know that you can test Divi for free?
-Go to this page and click on "TRY IT FOR FREE"
+Go to this page and click on "TRY IT FOR FREE

-3 - The Navigation > General settings sub-tab
+3 - The Navigation > General Settings sub-tab

-- Disable the upper level: when the option is disabled, the primary elements of your navigation will be clickable.
-If you do not want the primary element, containing menu sub-elements, to be able to be clicked, enable this option.
-For example, on this blog, Divi Tips, you can click on the element named "Divi Tips ALL FOR DIVI"« .
+- Disable top level: When this option is disabled, the primary elements of your navigation will be clickable.
+If you want the primary item, containing sub-menu items, to be unclickable, enable this option.
+For example, on this blog, Divi Tips, you can click on the item named " ALL FOR DIVI" .
 This primary element is clickable because the option is disabled.
-If I had wanted the "ALL FOR DIVI" element not to be accessible, I would have enabled this option.
+If I had wanted the "ALL FOR DIVI" element to be unavailable, I would have enabled this option.

 - Save: always the same, don't forget to save...

-4 - The other Divi options
+4 - Other Divi options